Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/03-delta-lake.md

 Transaction history for Delta tables is stored in JSON files in the delta_log folder.
 You can use this transaction log to manage data versioning.

-1. Add a new code cell to the notebook and run the following code which implements a 10% reduction in the price for mountain bikes:
+1. Add a new code cell to the notebook and run the following code, which implements a 10% reduction in the price for mountain bikes:

     ```python
     %%sql